 It’s hot but fully exposed feet are not appealing to anyone.
 Flip-flops and crocs are just not for the workplace.
 They come across sloppy and give the impression of a routine far from sorted.
 Ensure your closed shoes are polished or atleast removed of any grime that may draw unwanted attention!

 Whether its the classic pant-suit, a tweed blazer to dress up your casual jeans and tee ensemble or the two-piece pencil skirt with a button-down shirt, it’s always good to invest in a couple of professional attires that mean business straight from the word go!
 When representing your company and engaging with clients, stockholders and the outside world, you’d want to look fit for the part and nothing short.

 Other things to avoid

 There are some things that, no matter how fashion forward they look, just don’t have a place in the office.
 Classic examples are ripped jeans, gym and sports wear including sneakers.
-Neon colours are distracting as are loud dangly bangles.
+Neon colours are distracting as are loud dangly chunk of bangles.
 Key is to not garner attention that is forced.
 A ring on every finger or multiple-layer necklaces will do just that.

 Latest posts by Garima Ghosh (see all)